Wish you could remember your purpose in homemaking? When I forget my purpose in homemaking, I’ve found it’s not so hard to rediscover!

 Twenty-three different speakers will share their wisdom over five days – but since it’s an online conference, the sessions always are available.
-So later in the year, when I could use some inspiration, I can watch any of the sessions.
+Even when the conference is over.
+So later in the year, when I could use some inspiration, I can watch any of the sessions at any time.

-If you could use some help as you find your purpose in homemaking – or simply need reminded of your purpose – the conference starts Monday, Sept.
-25.
+If you could use some help as you find your purpose in homemaking – or simply need reminded of your purpose – get your ticket now.

 Through this year’s Homemaking Ministries’ online conference, I already know I’ll learn more about finding purpose in my homemaking.
 And I’ll be reminded that homemaking is so much more than a thankless chore.

 I’ve shared what helps me remember my purpose in homemaking.
 But I’d love to know … what do you do to help yourself remember your purpose in homemaking?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!

 - How to Meet Your Family’s Needs the Proverbs 31 Way - June 22, 2020

 - Keeping Busy at Home - June 15, 2020

 - Meal Planning and Preparation the Proverbs 31 Way - June 8, 2020